corkami/mitra/README.md

 ID3v1                                                                                              .
 0
 XZ                                                                                                   .
 0

-Filetypes combinations: 322
+Formats combinations: 322
 ```

-Notes that some formats are containers and apply to several file types.
+Notes that some formats are containers (EBML, MP4, RIFF) and apply to several file types.

-OTOH some container-based types aren't supporting all features and
-can't be abused like other formats using the same container:
-for example, `JUNK` chunks in `RIFF` containers...
+# Remarks and recommendations

+- Enforcing a magic at offset zero should be standard.
+- Starting at offset zero and not enforcing a magic at zero is still exploitable (PS, MP4).
+- Starting at any offset makes polyglots trivial.
+- Enforcing a footer (like `XZ`, `ID3v1`) is a great way to check if a file isn't truncated,
+and prevents 'naturally' appended data.
+- Most formats have a way to store parasite data, except very simple ones.
+- Don't use a standard container in a non standard way.
+Use a different magic if you're only going to use similar structures to a limited extend.